zot/textcraft/html/README.md

-look                                           --  See a description of your current location look thing                                     --  See a description of a thing say words...                                   --  Say something whisper thing words...                         --  Say something to thing
+look                                           --  See a description of your current location look thing                                     --  See a description of a thing say words...                                   --  Say something

+   You can use ' or " as a synonym for say if it's the first character of a command

+whisper thing words...                         --  Say something to thing

 You can use me for yourself, here for your location, and out for your location's location (if you're in a container)